Which trends offer opportunities or pose threats on the European natural ingredients for health products market?

 On an industry level, sustainability has become a central focus in the European food supplements industry.
 This is driven by both individual companies and through a coordinated, industry-wide strategy.
 The industry association Food Supplements Europe is leading the way.
 Its members have signed the EU Code of Conduct for Responsible Food Business and Marketing Practices.

-On a consumer level, Europeans are also increasingly demanding sustainable products.
-For example, they want organically-certified health products that support a healthy lifestyle.
-Organic-certified ingredients are typically perceived as safer and of higher quality.
+On a consumer level, Europeans are also demanding sustainable products and are willing to pay premium prices.
+Studies show that 22% of Germans and 28% of Italians are prepared to pay more for sustainably produced food.
+One signal for sustainably produced food is organic, which are perceived as safer and of higher quality.
 This is driving demand for organic ingredients and creating opportunities for certified producers.

 Tips: